-All gas flow meters58 and continuous methane analyzers must be:
+All gas flow meters59 and continuous methane analyzers must be:

-- Cleaned and inspected on a quarterly basis, with the activities performed and as found/as left condition of the equipment documented. - Field checked by an appropriately trained individual for calibration accuracy with the percent drift documented, using either a portable instrument (such as a pitot tube)59 or manufacturer specified guidance, at the end of but no more than two months prior to the end date of the reporting period.60 - Calibrated by the manufacturer or a certified calibration service per manufacturer's guidance or every 5 years when calibration frequency is not specified by the manufacturer.
+- Cleaned and inspected on a quarterly basis, with the activities performed and as found/as left condition of the equipment documented. - Field checked by an appropriately trained individual for calibration accuracy with the percent drift documented, using either a portable instrument (such as a pitot tube)60 or manufacturer specified guidance, at the end of but no more than two months prior to the end date of the reporting period.61 - Calibrated by the manufacturer or a certified calibration service per manufacturer's guidance or every 5 years when calibration frequency is not specified by the manufacturer.

 Conformance with the factory calibration requirement is only required during periods of time where data gathered by the meter are used for emission reduction quantification.
 Periods where the meter did not meet this requirement will not cause the project to fail the requirement, provided the meter was not being used for project emission reduction quantification during such periods, and provided the meter was brought back into conformance before being employed to gather project data.
 Periods while the meter is not in use must still be considered when determining when to calibrate the device.
 For example, a continuous flow meter was calibrated on January 1, 2015 and the manufacturer requires the device to be calibrated every 5 years.
-The meter was in use beginning February 1, 2015 and was removed on December 31, 2016,
+The meter was in use beginning February 1, 2015 and was removed on December 31, 2016, and then is re-installed February 1, 2020.
+The flow meter must be calibrated by January 1, 2020 in order to be in conformance with the manufacturer specifications.

-58 Field checks and calibrations of flow meters shall assess the volumetric output of the flow meter.
+59 Field checks and calibrations of flow meters shall assess the volumetric output of the flow meter.

-59 It is recommended that a professional third-party calibration service be hired to perform flow meter field checks if using pitot tubes or other portable instruments, as these types of devices require professional training in order to achieve accurate readings.
+60 It is recommended that a professional third-party calibration service be hired to perform flow meter field checks if using pitot tubes or other portable instruments, as these types of devices require professional training in order to achieve accurate readings.

-60 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of but no more than two months prior to the end date of the reporting period to meet this requirement.
+61 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of but no more than two months prior to the end date of the reporting period to meet this requirement.